 The best thing to do is call your card company before purchasing (or even applying) to see what kind of protection is applicable on your card, and what the exclusions are.
 Read all the fine print on your policy once it arrives in the mail, too.
 This may be a deciding factor in which card you use, so it’s best to clarify any doubts before purchasing.

 Don’t be persuaded into opening a jewelry store credit card

 The process of opening one is annoying and time-consuming, especially if you don’t have perfect credit.
 The interest rates are generally high and you can’t use the card elsewhere.
-Plus, you won’t earn earn any kind of travel rewards or get cash back.
+Plus, you won’t earn any kind of travel rewards or get cash back.

 Don’t use a card with foreign transaction fees.

-While we don’t recommend buying an engagement ring abroad with any card (things can get complicated when you discover issues with the ring), if you do, make sure your chosen card doesn’t have a foreign transaction fee because this 3% extra cost often negates any of the cash-back benefits you earned.
+While we don’t recommend buying an engagement ring abroad with any card (things can get complicated if you later discover issues with the ring), if you do, make sure your chosen card doesn’t have a foreign transaction fee because this 3% extra cost often negates any of the cash-back benefits you earned.

-Don’t count on credit-card return protection policies to reimburse you if she says no.
+Don’t count on credit card return protection policies to reimburse you if she says no.

 All the policies we could find specifically exclude jewelry in their terms, so if the store doesn’t allow returns, you won’t be covered on your card, regardless of which card you choose.
 Make sure to discuss a return policy with the store you’re purchasing from, or think long and hard about buying the ring if you’re nervous you’ll have to return it.

 Don’t miss the deadline for paying off your debt within the specified 0% APR introductory terms.